 Our primary school is organised to cater for boys and girls from the year in which they become 5, until they transfer to secondary school at 11 years of age.
 The children are divided into classes according to age.
-There is no streaming and children generally change classes according to age, once a year, in September.
-The teacher for each class is responsible for most of the children's learning, although specialist teaching in music and French is provided for all classes, and the child may, at times, work with other teachers in other parts of the school.
+There is no streaming and children change classes according to age, once a year, in September.
+The teacher for each class is responsible for most of the children's learning, although specialist teaching in music and French is provided for all classes and for PE in some classes, and the child may, at times, work with other teachers in other parts of the school.
 Children progress through the whole curriculum on an individual basis.
-Special care is taken with tailored programmes of work being provided for children with special educational needs and those who are exceptionally able.
+Special care is taken with tailored programmes of work being provided for children with special educational needs and disabilities and those who are exceptionally able.
 In this way, although children's abilities range over broad areas of experience, they are encouraged to study in depth.